 It is very true that relationships engendered through trade can (and have through most of history) reduce violence in two very different ways.

-1/ In times of genuine scarcity the sharing of goods and service through trade reduces both the frequency and degree of scarcity experienced across the range of goods and services so traded, and in doing so tends to reduce the incentive sets to violence.
+1/ In times of genuine scarcity the sharing of goods and services through trade reduces both the frequency and degree of scarcity experienced across the range of goods and services so traded, and in doing so tends to reduce the incentive sets to violence.

 2/ The actual social contacts made over time in markets tend to form socially cohesive bonds over wider networks than would otherwise be the case, and such social cohesion tends to weaken the power of propaganda to demonize an “enemy” and create feelings that sustain war.

 I fully acknowledge both of these aspects of markets in history, and “the times they are a changing”.

 Now we have automation taking an ever greater role in our lives.